Why You Need to Network (or… The Employer’s Candidate Hunt)

 The goals are likely to be a bit more general for these events but you should still consider what you’re hoping to achieve – perhaps to meet 5 new people who’d be appropriate to follow up with individually?

-You should always be aiming to come out of a networking meeting with new actionable points – specific things you can do to improve your chances of landing a job.
+The specific aims of each networking meeting will always be slightly different.
+But one aim you should have for every single networking meeting you have is to come away from it with new actionable points – specific things you can do to improve your chances of landing a job.

 That could be something as simple as following up a new contact, making suggested changes to your CV or attending an event you’ve just learned about.